icinganalysis/icinganalysis.github.io/content/The Icing Problem.md

 19. Lewis, James P., and Blade, Robert J.: Experimental Investigation of Radome Icing and Icing Protection.
 NACA TM E52J31, 1953.
 20. Neel, Carr B., Jr., Bergrun, Norman R., Jukoff, David, and Schlaff, Bernard A.: The Calculation of the Heat Required for Wing Thermal Ice Prevention in Specified Icing Conditions.
 NACA TN 1472, 1947.
 21. Gelder, Thomas F., and Lewis, James P.: Comparison of Heat Transfer from Airfoil in Natural and Simulated Icing Conditions.
 NACA TN 2480, 1951.
 22. von Glahn, U.: Preminary Results of Heat Transfer from a Stationary and Rotating Ellipsoidal Spinner.
-NACA KM E53F02, 1953.
+NACA RM E53F02, 1953.
 23. Gelder, Thomas F., Lewis, James P., and Koutz, Stanley L.: Icing Protection for a Turbojet Transport Airplane: Heating Requirements, Methods of Protection, and Performance Penalties.
 NACA TN 2066, 1953.
 24. Hardy, J. K.: Kinetic Temperature of Wet Surfaces - A Method of Calculating the Amount of Alcohol Required to Prevent Ice, and the Derivation of the Psychrometric Equation.
 NACA WR A-8, 1945.
 (Supersedes NACA ARR 5G13.)
 25. Hardy, J. K.: An Analysis of the Dissipation of Heat in Conditions of Icing from a Section of the Wing of the C-46 Airplane.
 NACA Rep. 831, 1945.
 (Supersedes NACA ARR 4111a.)
 26. Gray, V. H., Bowden, D. T., and von Glahn, U.: Preliminary Results of Cyclical De-Icing of a Gas-Heated Airfoil.
 NACA RM E51J29, 1952.
 27. Gray, Vernon H., and Bowden, Dean T.: Comparison of Several Methods of Cylical De-Icing of a Gas-Heated Airfoil.
 NACA RM E53C27, 1953.
 28. Lewis, James P., and Bowden, Dean T.: Preliminary Investigation of Cyclic De-Icing of an Airfoil Using an External Electric Heater.
-NACA RM ES1J30, 1952.
+NACA RM E51J30, 1952.
 29. Coles, Willard D., and Ruggeri, Robert S.: Experimental Investigation of Sublimation of Ice at Subsonic and Supersonic Speeds and Its Relation to Heat Transfer.
 NACA TN 3104, 1954.
 30. Coles, Willard, Rollin, Vern G., and Mulholland, Donald R.: Icing-Protection Requirements for Reciprocating-Engine Induction Systems.
 NACA Rep. 982, 1950.
 (Supersedes NACA TN 1993.)
 31. Acker, Loren W.: Natural Icing of an Axial-Flow Turbojet Engine in Flight for a Single Icing Condition.
 NACA RM E8F01a, 1948.